lykmapipo/common/DOCUMENTATION.md

 #### isNotValue(value)

-Check if variable has no associated state
+Check if variable has no associated state or has empty state